rickhowe/sample/README.md

 ![sample2](sample2.png)

 Internally, this plugin sets a function to `diffexpr` option to:
-* evaluate if each line is to-be-compared or not by using an expression set in a `DiffFilterExpr` tabpage-local or global variable.
+* evaluate if each line should be compared or not by using an expression set in a `DiffFilterExpr` variable
-* set a special symbol to excluded lines in 2 files
+* set a special symbol to excluded lines in contents of files
 * call a builtin diff function to compare them
-* modify diff hunks to handle to-be-compared lines in vim
+* modify diff hunks to get vim not to handle excluded lines

-You need to set a boolean expression in `t:DiffFilterExpr` or `g:DiffFilterExpr` variable.
+You need to specify a boolean expression in `t:DiffFilterExpr` tabpage local or `g:DiffFilterExpr` global variable.
 In above example, the following lambda expression is specified to exclude comment lines.
 ```
 let g:DiffFilterExpr = {lnum -> getline(lnum) !~ '^\s*["#]'}
 ```